datafolklabs/cement/doc/source/dev/logging.rst

 Configuration Settings
 ----------------------

-The following configuration options under your applicaitons [root] namespace are honored:
+The following configuration options under your applications [root] namespace are honored:

     log_file